assaf/zombie/doc/API.md

     browser.select("Currency", "brain$")

+See also `selectOption`.

 Returns itself.

+### browser.selectOption(option) : this

+Selects the option (an `OPTION` element) and returns itself.

 ### browser.uncheck(field) : this

 Unchecks a checkbox.
 The argument can be the field name, label text or a CSS selector.

+### browser.unselect(field, value) : this

+Unselects an option.
+The first argument can be the field name, label text or a CSS selector.
+The second value is the option to unselect, by value or label.

+You can use this (or `unselectOption`) when dealing with multiple selection.

+Returns itself.

+### browser.unselectOption(option) : this

+Unselects the option (an `OPTION` element) and returns itself.

 ## State Management